 Implicit in this process model, called Boyd’s OODA Loop, is the final step: Iterate.
-This demands that you repeat the OODA process over time and continually input real-time information.
-Business success isn’t merely a matter of being quickest to market, spending the most, or selling the highest-quality products.
+This demands you repeat the OODA process over time and continually input real-time information.
+Of course, business success isn’t merely being the quickest to market, spending the most, or selling the highest-quality products.
 A company may advance momentarily by any of these methods.
-Still, there is only one way to win over the long term: Outmaneuver the competition – over and over, and over again.
-Simply put, you have to understand the market before they do, act decisively, and continuously reassess to keep one step ahead.
+Still, there is only one way to win over the long term: Outmaneuver the competition – over and over and over again.
+Simply put, you must understand the market before they do, act decisively, and continuously reassess to keep one step ahead.

 Agility is the essence of strategy in war and business.
 Competitors are a company’s apparent opponents, but the ever-changing environment can dramatically affect the success of a business or sector.
 For example, it wasn’t the competition that hurt the telecom sector; external factors such as the economy and customer spending.

 Observe, Orient, Decide, and Act.
 Intellectual agility is the essence of strategy in any conflict constrained by time and resources.
 Any venture launching new technology is fighting for time-to-market advantages over all the other entrants in the space.
 All suppliers in a market segment compete for customers and time, a precious commodity not voluntarily relinquished by any opponent – in war or business.